Justin Bieber Treated Hailey Baldwin To One Of His Favorite Childhood Restaurants While Visiting Atlanta

-Justin Bieber continues his mission to show his fiancé, Hailey Baldwin, all the places from his past that hold significant meaning to him while the couple spends time in Atlanta, which the singer reportedly considers his second home.
-According to a recent report by Hollywood Life, one of those special places includes a restaurant “One Time” singer frequented quite a bit in his childhood, Fuji Hana.
+Justin Bieber continues his mission to show his fiance, Hailey Baldwin, all the places from his past that hold significant meaning to him while the couple spends time in Atlanta, which the singer reportedly considers his second home.
+According to a recent report by Hollywood Life, one of those special places is a restaurant the “One Time” singer frequented quite a bit in his childhood, Fuji Hana.

 As previously reported by the Inquisitr, Bieber and Baldwin cut their Miami vacation short and jetted off straight for Georgia.
-The “Love Yourself” singer spent quite a bit of his childhood and teenage years residing in the state’s capital after being discovered on YouTube by fellow famous singer, turned mentor, Usher.
+The “Love Yourself” singer spent quite a bit of his childhood and teenage years residing in the state’s capital after being discovered on YouTube by mentor and fellow famous singer Usher.

 As they got engaged after dating for only a month, it looks like Bieber is pulling out all the stops to make sure that they get to know each inside and out and that includes learning about each other’s pasts.
 As Atlanta was the first stop in helping him become the successful artist he is today, it seemed only fitting that the “Never Say Never” singer would want to share that with Baldwin.